INTERVIEWQuestions & Answers

 vs. Surnatural Experiences.

 A.: Your question poses a fundamental problem of assimilation with religion and therefore of personal beliefs.
-But, in view of your question, you seem to evoke channeling or mediums who have contact with the categories listed.
+But, given your question, you seem to evoke channeling or mediums that have contact with the categories listed.
 So, I will discard from my answers the few great mystics who fall within the traditional structures of the religion to which they have devoted their lives.

 If you do not know the initiatic truths about the contents of your consciousness, as is largely the case today, you will quickly wander around and believe that you are indeed benefiting from revelations from masters, angels, extra-terrestrials, etc., which are not always true.
 You then take your dreams for reality.